-Navy Child and Youth Programs Program Component Description of Program Component Child Development Centers (CDCs) CDCs provide full-day and part-day early care and education (ECE) in a center-based learning environment, serving children ages 6 weeks through preschool (or until the child enters kindergarten).
-Family Child Care (FCC) Program The FCC program combines high-quality care and learning opportunities from a certified Provider.
-Whether on or off installation, all providers' homes, meet rigorous and continuing inspection standards.
-The FCC program provides care for children ages 6 weeks to 12 years.
+Navy Child and Youth Programs Program Component Description of Program Component Child Development Centers (CDCs) Navy CDCs provide full-day and part-day early care and education (ECE) in a center-based learning environment, serving children ages 6 weeks through preschool (or until the child enters kindergarten).

+Navy Child and Youth Programs Program Component Description of Program Component Child Development Home (CDH) Program The CDH program combines high-quality care and learning opportunities from a certified Provider with the warm and nurturing environment of a private home.
+All Providers' homes, whether they are on or off installation, meet rigorous and continuing inspection standards.
+The CDH program provides care for children ages 6 weeks to 12 years.
 Youth Programs (YPs) YPs are designed to meet care needs once children start school, as well as provide recreational opportunities for children.
 YPs complement the school day by providing care or recreation when schools are not in session.
-Depending on the installation's specific needs, YPs provide the following types of programming for preschool age up through age 18: Recreational Preschool School Age Care (SAC) Recreational School Age Programs (RSAP) Youth Sports and Fitness Teen Programs Child & Youth Education Services (CYES) When it's time to relocate, we're here to help the transition go as smoothly as possible for your children.
-With Navy families moving every three years on average, a student can attend up to nine different schools by graduation.
-Our School Liaisons (SL) help families with children in pre-kindergarten through 12th grade.
-They assist with everything from a school transfer and homeschool support, to meeting graduation requirements.
-24/7 Centers 24/7 Centers provide care for the children of parents whose employment requires them to work nontraditional hours when other programs typically are not open.
+Depending on the installation's specific needs, YPs provide the following types of programming for preschool age up through age 18: Recreational Preschool School Age Care (SAC) Recreational School Age Programs Child and Youth Education Services Youth Sports and Fitness Teen Programs 24/7 Centers 24/7 Centers provide care 24 hours a day, 7 days a week for the children of parents whose military employment requires them to work nontraditional hours when other programs typically are not open.
 Care for children of families working more traditional hours is available on a space available basis.